tronprotocol/documentation-en/docs/developers/incentives.md

 Reward 1:

 At the end of every month, we will calculate the points each developer newly gets in the month and who finish in Top 5 will be rewarded.
+Also, there is a chance to display developers' photos on TRON official website.

 | No. 1   |  No. 2    |   No. 3  |   No. 4   |   No. 5   |
 |---------|-----------|----------|-----------|-----------|